trampgeek/jobe/README.md

    $this->sourceFileName being compiled, with an executable output file being placed in the current working directory.
-If compilation succeeds the name of the executable must be returned in $this->executableFileName; alternatively
+If compilation succeeds the name of the executable is usually be returned in $this->executableFileName, for use by the getRunCommand method.
+Interpreted languages might do nothing or might copy the program.
+If compilation fails,
    $this->cmpinfo should be set to an appropriate error message; any non-empty string is taken as a compile error.
-Interpreted languages might do nothing or might copy the program.

 1. getRunCommand().
 This method must return an array of strings that, when joined with a space separator, make a bash command to execute the